afstarke/tidalCulvert_datasheet/spreadSheet_workthrough.md

     ## #   character <chr>, character_formatted <list>, formula <chr>,
     ## #   is_array <lgl>, formula_ref <chr>, formula_group <int>, comment <chr>,
     ## #   height <dbl>, width <dbl>, style_format <chr>, local_format_id <int>

+Seems as though there are 2 approaches we can take: \* Extract the RAW values from the **Data Sheet - SITE** sheet and perform the various calculations/lookups using R or other (ArcMap)

+### Pros

+-   More freedom and flexibility of up and down stream data management/analysis approaches, not limited to embedded excel formulas
+-

+### Cons

+-   Will require a fair amount of recoding Excel formulas into R code (or other)

 There's a few issues (potential) that I've come across.